Zanderthegreat12/UW-Roomie/README.md

   2. Create 2 SQL databases.
 One for testing and one for main service
   3. Input the needed properties of your databses in dbconn (service database) and dbconntest (test database)
   4. host code in backend folder on a server using the following commands: <br>
-    - to build the code, run "mvn package -Dmaven.test.skip" in command prompt <br>
+    - to build the code, run "mvn package -Dmaven.test.skip" as a command line <br>
-    - to run the code, run "mvn compile exec:java -Dexec.mainClass=roomieapp.Server" in command prompt
+    - to run the code, run "mvn compile exec:java -Dexec.mainClass=roomieapp.Server" as a command line
   5. Anytime the https://5pfrmumuxf.us-west-2.awsapprunner.com is written in frontend code, change it to your new server's domain <br>
     - This isn't currently centralized in our code
   6. Install ExpoGo on phone to use app
-  7. Nagivate to the frontend folder of this Repo from the Command Prompt
+  7. Nagivate to the frontend folder of this Repo from the Command Prompt (on local machine)
   8. Run "npm install expo"
   9. Run "npx expo start"
   10. Scan QR code on computer from within ExpoGo app